Mission and Vision

 - Providing our community with information and resources to successfully control the population of and improve the lives of feral and domestic animals

 - Providing companion animals with the chance for a brighter future.

-The Santa Ynez Valley Humane Society is a 501(c)(3) private, non-profit organization governed by a Board of Directors composed of volunteers from the community who are dedicated to animal welfare.
-Donations to the Santa Ynez Valley Humane Society directly benefit the animals living in our community and are tax deductible to the extent allowed by law.
+The Santa Ynez Valley Humane Society in partnership with Dog Adoption and Welfare Group is a 501(c)(3) private, non-profit organization governed by a Board of Directors composed of volunteers from the community who are dedicated to animal welfare.
+Donations to the Santa Ynez Valley Humane Society in partnership with Dog Adoption and Welfare Group directly benefit the animals living in our community and are tax deductible to the extent allowed by law.

-As with most charities, the Santa Ynez Valley Humane Society cannot continue to operate on operational income alone and relies on financial support from fundraising events and donations from the community to keep our doors open.
+As with most charities, the Santa Ynez Valley Humane Society in partnership with Dog Adoption and Welfare Group cannot continue to operate on operational income alone and relies on financial support from fundraising events and donations from the community to keep our doors open.
 We appreciate your support.

 The Santa Ynez Valley Humane Society was established in the early 1970s as an informal group of dedicated men and women who were concerned about the care and protection of animals in their local community.
 In the early years they served as independent individuals without an official entity or organization.
 Their objective was to rescue lost and unwanted animals and to find homes for them.
 This was largely accomplished with little or no outside financial support and by using their own homes to care for pets while they networked throughout the community to find homes for as many as possible.
 They served without any thought of personal gain or reward, motivated simply by their shared love of animals and a desire to serve their dependent friends and their community.